 Students are advised to take notes during the seminars to aid in writing the abstracts

-- Biology seminars at UCCS, CU, CSU, DU, CU medical school and at Penrose or Memorial Hospital will normally be accepted (if in doubt ask your academic advisor for approval before you attend the seminar).
+- Biology seminars at UCCS, CU, CSU, DU, CU medical school, and Penrose or Memorial Hospitals, but ask your academic advisor before attending.

-- Selected seminars from other science departments at CC may be eligible but abstracts must include a paragraph that clearly explains the link of the topic to biology (again, if in doubt ask your academic advisor for approval before you attend the seminar).
+- Selected seminars from other science departments at CC.
+In your abstract clearly link the seminar to biology.
+Again, ask your academic advisor before you attend non-Biology seminars.

 Format for Abstracts

-- Each abstract must include the following: 1) complete title of the seminar, 2) complete name and academic affiliation of the presenter, 3) date of the seminar, 4) a complete description (abstract) of the seminar where you summarize the major points of the presentation, and 5) the student's name with the honor code signed.
-Each abstract must be clear, concise, well-written and complete to be accepted by your advisor and the department.
+- Include 1) your name, 2) full seminar title, 3) complete name and academic affiliation of the presenter, 4) seminar date, 5) your abstract, and 6) the Honor Code and your commitment that you have followed it indicated by typing your name.
+Each abstract must be clear, concise, well-written, and complete to be accepted by your advisor and the department.
 Click here to download a sample abstract.

 This is the Department of Biology